neo4j-php/Bolt/README.md

 List or dictionary can be also provided as instance of class implementing `Bolt\PackStream\IPackListGenerator` or `Bolt\PackStream\IPackDictionaryGenerator`.
 This approach helps with memory management while working with big amount of data.
 To learn more you can check [performance test](https://github.com/neo4j-php/Bolt/blob/master/tests/PerformanceTest.php) or [packer test](https://github.com/neo4j-php/Bolt/blob/master/tests/PackStream/v1/PackerTest.php).

+Structures Node, Relationship, UnboundRelationship and Path cannot be used as parameter.
+They are available only as received data from database.

 ### Neo4j Aura

 Connecting to Aura requires encryption which is provided with SSL.
 To connect to Aura you have to use StreamSocket connection class and enable SSL.